Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Experiment 3: The Role of Variability

 \section{Experiment 3: The Role of Variability}

-Results from the previous experiment highlight the importance of seen \aanns{} in order for LMs to generalize to unseen instances.
-What properties of these seen instances make LMs generalize?
-More broadly, there is a longstanding question as to how the nature of the instances of a construction provided during learning affect its (partial) productivity \citep{goldberg2005constructions, goldberg2019explain}.
+Results from Experiment 2 highlight the importance of seen \aanns{} in order for LMs to generalize to unseen instances.
+What properties of these seen instances facilitate LMs generalization behavior?
+This broadly relates to a longstanding question as to how the nature of the instances of a construction provided during learning affect its (partial) productivity \citep{goldberg2005constructions, goldberg2019explain}.
 In the context of \aanns{}, we consider the role of \textit{variability} on the open slots of the construction as a factor that might play a role in LMs' productivity on unseen instances.
-The idea that slot-variability could affect learnability is motivated by theoretical claims in usage-based linguistics \citep{bybee1995regular}, as well as existing research on novel constructions \citep{suttle2011partial}, morphological productivity \citep{baayen200943,o2015productivity}, and inductive inferences in cognitive psychology \citep{osherson1990category, xu2007word}.
-The idea is that encountering a slot with a wide variety of lexical items serves as a cue that the slot is flexible.
+Encountering a slot with a wide variety of lexical items could serve as a cue that the slot is flexible.
+The idea that instance-variability could affect learnability is motivated by theoretical claims in usage-based linguistics \citep{bybee1995regular}, as well as existing research on novel constructions \citep{suttle2011partial}, morphological productivity \citep{baayen200943,o2015productivity}, and inductive inferences in cognitive psychology \citep{osherson1990category, xu2007word}.